ionic-team/ionic-framework/core/src/components/datetime/readme.md

 # ion-datetime

 Datetimes present a calendar interface and time wheel, making it easy for users to select dates and times.
-Datetimes are similar to the native `input` elements of `datetime-local`, however, Ionic Framework's Datetime componetn makes it easy to display the date and time in the a preferred format, and manage the datetime values.
+Datetimes are similar to the native `input` elements of `datetime-local`, however, Ionic Framework's Datetime component makes it easy to display the date and time in the a preferred format, and manage the datetime values.

 ### Datetime Data